skedgo/tripgo-api/docs/faq.md

 A few things to note:

 1. It is preferred to send separate per-mode requests as some modes depend on external API calls, which slow things down.
-2. Inter-modal results can are generally not as fast to calculate due to the many combinations to crunch and them being likely to depend on *multiple* external API calls.
+2. Inter-modal results are generally not as fast to calculate due to the many combinations to crunch and them being likely to depend on *multiple* external API calls.
 2. By having the inter-modal request not returning single-modal results, you don't need to do any duplicate detection between the results of the different calls as they are mutually exclusive.
 3. You'll only get such inter-modal combinations where that combination is better in some way than using any individual mode by itself.
 It is therefore quite common that inter-modal requests result in an empty response.